 Srinagar – Leh Bus Service, JK SRTC and Others | Economical mode of travel

-JKSRTC ply buses on Srinagar – Leh Highway which are available at Srinagar Bus Stand near TRC Dal Lake and near Polo Ground in Leh.
-JKSRTC have both, standard as well as semi-deluxe buses which run on Srinagar – Leh Highway.
+JKSRTC ply buses on Srinagar – Leh Highway, which is available at Srinagar Bus Stand near TRC Dal Lake and near Polo Ground in Leh.
+JKSRTC has both, standard as well as semi-deluxe buses which run on Srinagar – Leh Highway.